 Reprint No. 11209

-DeAnne Aguirre is a senior partner with Booz & Company based in San Francisco.
+DeAnne Aguirre is a senior partner with Booz & Company based in San Diego.
 She leads the firm’s work on organizational and talent effectiveness.

 Melissa Master Cavanaugh is a contributing editor to strategy+business.